-The first thing to bear in mind is how much you can make in commissions if you join an affiliate program in Shareasale.
+The first thing to remember is how much you can make in commissions if you join an affiliate program in ShareASale.

 And this can vary greatly from program to program, of course.

-If you can, you should try to apply to programs that give you 20-30%, cos then you make more money with each sale.
+If you can, apply to programs that give you a 20-30% commission rate or above, cos then you make more money with each sale.

-But that's not the whole picture.
+But that's not the entire picture.
 You also need to look at the rest of the data before you decide.

 So if you can't find affiliate programs that have a high commission, don't be discouraged.